DV

 What is the difference between DIV and SPHD?

-DIV (Global X SuperDividend U.S. ETF) tracks — with a dividend strategy, while SPHD (Invesco S&P 500 High Dividend Low Volatility ETF) tracks S&P 500 Low Volatility High Dividend Index with a dividend income approach.
+DIV (Global X SuperDividend U.S. ETF) is an ETF, while SPHD (Invesco S&P 500 High Dividend Low Volatility ETF) tracks S&P 500 Low Volatility High Dividend Index with a dividend income approach.
 They are issued by Global X and Invesco respectively.

 Can I hold both DIV and SPHD?